revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 <blockquote>

-Inheritance in Java is a concept that acquires the properties from one class to other classes: for example, the relationship between father and son.
-Inheritance in Java is a process of acquiring all the behaviors of a parent object.
+Inheritance in Java is a concept that acquires the properties from one class to other classes: for example, the relationship between father and son.Inheritance in Java is a process of acquiring all the behaviors of a parent object.

 The parent-child relationship, also known as the **IS-A** relationship, is represented by inheritance.